 Great Grandma’s Old Flat

 My maternal grandfather’s family lived in the northern part of St. Louis during his childhood from 1915 to the early 1930s.
-He owned a home on Dryden Avenue in the 1950s, which is in much better condition than this building.
+He owned a home on Dryden Avenue in the 1950s, which is in better condition than this building.
 He used to speak nostalgically about growing up in Walnut Park and living with his Uncles Jules.
 Unfortunately, Uncle Jules’ house on Thrush Avenue is now a vacant lot.

 1942-44-hebert-st-front-2009